There are 5 native wild cats in Arizona. They are the following.

 From a side view, you will notice that a bobcat is slightly higher in the rump than at the shoulders.
 Bobcats and lynx have long hind legs in proportion to their forelegs.

 Bobcats are fierce animals.
-If you get one cornered, it will hiss, growl and spit like one of the nastiest house cats you’ve ever run into x a million.
-They mean it too.
+If you get one cornered, it will hiss, growl, and spit like one of the nastiest house cats you’ve ever run into x a million.
+They mean it, too.
 They have to be tough and mean to survive.

-What do Bobcats Eat?
+What Do Bobcats Eat?

-Where do Bobcats Live in Arizona?
+Where Do Bobcats Live in Arizona?

-As with mountain lions, bobcats are liberally distributed throughout the state.
+As with mountain lions, Arizona bobcats are liberally distributed throughout the state.
 They are at home in the mountains or in the desert.
 They are wherever their prey is located.

 Although both mountain lions and bobcats are capable of living in areas that are close to human population centers, bobcats seem to be less affected by human encroachment than mountain lions are.
 It’s not unheard of for them to make nocturnal visits to people’s homes in such urban areas as Phoenix for example.
-There are also bobcats in the Tucson area
+There are also bobcats in the Tucson area.

 Jaguars In Arizona (Panthera onca)